cerebral/cerebral/packages/docs/content/tutorial/01_introduction.en.md

 `npm install`

+**Alpha Note**.
+During the alpha you also need to do the following after the install:

+`npm install cerebral@next cerebral-provider-http@next cerebral-router@next`

 This may take a little while and does **not** mean that Cerebral is a huge download.
 In fact Cerebral as a production build is very small compared to other popular frameworks.

 Our Goal now is to go through some concepts and show off the features of Cerebral: